AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/target-vec.md

    ![Add a new app](images/mobile-targetvec-addNewApp.png)

-1. Enter the url scheme you just defined in the  **[!UICONTROL Enter URL scheme]** field, e.g. `danielwrightBusDemo://com.danielwright.BusDemo`
+1. Enter the url scheme you just defined in the  **[!UICONTROL Enter URL scheme]** field, e.g. `BusBookingSwift://com.adobetarget.BusBookingSwift`
 1. Click **[!UICONTROL Create Deep Link]**

    ![Enter your URL Scheme and Create the Deep Link](images/mobile-targetvec-enterURLScheme.png)

-    >![NOTE] You have a few options to send the deep link to the app.
+    >[!NOTE] You have a few options to send the deep link to the app.
 You can:
     >
-    >   1. Take a photo of the QR code if you have an iOS device linked to XCode
+    >   1. Take a photo of the QR code from your iOS Device (in our tutorial, the device would have to be linked to XCode)
     >   1. Copy the deep link from the Target interface and send it to the device however you would like
     >   1. Email the deep link to a valid email address and then open the link with an email application on the device